-If things are even worse and you cannot find your System Repair Disc/Recovery Drive for Windows, use Windows 7 or 8 DVD instead.
-If you can't find your Windows DVD, you can borrow one from your friends - any version of Windows DVD has Repair Your Computer option.
-Just make sure you use Windows 7 DVD for restoring Windows 7 and Windows 8 DVD for restoring Windows 8.
+If things are even worse and you cannot find your System Repair Disc/Recovery Drive for Windows, use Windows installation DVD instead.
+If you can't find your Windows DVD, you can borrow one from your friends - any version of Windows DVD has the Repair Your Computer option.

-First, connect your external hard drive where your Windows backups are, insert the System Repair disc or Windows DVD.
-If your computer does not start from the CD or DVD, read the Computer boot order article to make necessary changes.
+If your computer does not start from the CD/DVD or USB, read the Computer boot order article to make necessary changes.

-Those who use network drives (NAS, for example) for backups, must use wired connections for restoring system image.
+Those who use network drives (NAS, for example) for backups, must use wired connections for restoring the system image.
 Wireless networking is not supported.

 For Windows 7 System Repair disc users, System Recovery Options window opens.
 Select your preferred keyboard layout from Select a keyboard input method box.
 Then click Next.